snapappointments/bootstrap-select/README.md

 ## Observation

-For properly work on some browser, you need to add a `.clearfix` class to your css.
+To properly work on some browser, you need to add a `.clearfix` class to your css.

 # Usage